Skip to main content

 Why Choose All Well for Kitchen Extensions in Catford?

-Catford is where renovation meets value for money.
-The Victorian terraces and Edwardian semis here are solidly built, and the prices are lower than neighbouring Lewisham and Forest Hill — which means you can afford to invest in a proper kitchen extension and still come out well ahead.
+Catford's Victorian terraces and Edwardian semis are solidly built, and they take well to a proper kitchen extension.
 We've done plenty of these in SE6, and the typical project is a 3-4 metre rear extension that transforms a dark, separate kitchen into an open-plan space that faces the garden.

 Every project comes with a fixed-price contract, single project manager, and full certification including Building Control sign-off.